brunobg/webdevbook/docs/README.md

+---
+home: true
-# A full stack approach to integrated web and native app development
+heroText: A full stack approach to integrated web and native app development

-## Creating native and web apps using Vue, NativeScript and Laravel
+tagline: Creating native and web apps using Vue, NativeScript and Laravel

-### By Bruno Barberi Gnecco
+actionText: Read the book →
+actionLink: ./frontend/introduction.md
+features:
+  - title: VueJS Frontend
+    details: Use the VueJS framework to build your frontend
+  - title: Nativescript
+    details: Generate native mobile applications sharing code with the web version
+  - title: Laravel backend
+    details: A standard PHP backend
+---

 This book details how to setup a full web/native application following modern (2020) practices, with a Single Page Application (SPA) frontend and a native application on mobile devices programmed in Javascript.
 This is of course not the only possible way to do it, and not even the most cutting edge way.
 But it's a good general guideline that works well, is simple and uses current but established tools.
 The book is divided in two parts, the frontend and backend.
 They are completely independent and can be read in separate.